-Defined contribution plans such as Provident Fund, Employee State Insurance etc. are charged to the statement of profit and loss as and when incurred.
-Further the monthly contribution for provident fund of all the members are made to the Regional Provident Fund.
+Defined contribution plans such as Assam Gratuity Fund, Provident Fund, Employee State Insurance (ESI) etc. are charged to the statement of profit and loss as and when incurred.
+Further the monthly contribution for Assam Gratuity Fund, Provident Fund and Employee State Insurance of all the members are made to the "Assam Gratuity Fund Scheme" notified under The Assam Gratuity Act, 1992, Regional Provident Fund and Employee State Insurance respectively.